Sustainability and Ethical Procurement

 Anti-Slavery

-When selecting suppliers for University contracts, we may seek evidence from our suppliers on the steps they have taken to combat modern slavery in their organisation and supply chains, particularly on areas that we’ve identified as being high risk.
+When selecting suppliers for University contracts, we may seek evidence from our suppliers on the steps they have taken to combat modern slavery in their organisation and supply chains, particularly on areas of expenditure that we’ve identified as being high risk.

-Failing to maintain an up-to-date modern slavery statement, for those organisations which require one, may result in being excluded from consideration for a tender opportunity.
+Failing to maintain an up-to-date modern slavery statement, for those organisations which require one, may result in the supplier being excluded from consideration for a tender opportunity.
 The requirement for publishing statements is an annual one, meaning that statements need to be revised each year before they are published.